saebyn/django-flag/README.md

 FlagInstance.objects.add(flagging_user, object_to_flag, 'creator field (or None)', 'a comment')
 ```

+In previous version, a `add_flag` (in `models.py`) function was the way to add a flag.
+It is always here, for retrocompatibility, but with a simple call to `FlagInstance.objects.add`.

 ### Views and urls

 *django-flag* has two urls and views :